rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 ### 7.2.4 Comparison of Tuple- and Attribute-Based Constraints

 If a constraint on a tuple involves more than one attribute of that tuple, then it must be written as a tuple-based constraint.
-However, if the cosntraint involves only one attribute of the tuple, then it can be written as either a tuple- or attribute- based constraint.
+However, if the constraint involves only one attribute of the tuple, then it can be written as either a tuple- or attribute- based constraint.

 When only one attribute of the tuple is involved, then the condition checked is the same, regardless of whether a tuple- or attribute-based constraint is written.
-However, the *tuple-based constraint will be checked more frequently than the attrbiute-based constraint* - whenerver any attribute of the tuple changes, rather than only when the attribute mentioned in the constraint changes.
+However, the *tuple-based constraint will be checked more frequently than the attribute-based constraint* - whenever any attribute of the tuple changes, rather than only when the attribute mentioned in the constraint changes.

 ## 7.3 Modification of Constraints

 It is possible to add, modify, or delete constraints at any time.
-The way to express such modifications depends on whether the constraint involved is associated with an attribute, a talbe, or a database schema.
+The way to express such modifications depends on whether the constraint involved is associated with an attribute, a table, or a database schema.

 ### 7.3.1 Giving Names to Constraints